-However, as the sun started to set I could not wait to get in our car and go home.
-What I didn’t mention is that they lived on a 69 acre farm in rural Western PA.
-The roads were quite and there were always strange noises coming from the fields and the woods.
+However, as the sun started to set, I could not wait to get in our car and go home.
+I didn’t mention that they lived on a 70-acre farm in rural Western PA.
+The roads were quiet and strange noises were always coming from the fields and the woods.
 Not really my cup of tea!
 As much as I liked spending the day there, I hated staying the night there even more.
-Still to this day when we go back to visit, I feel the same way.
+Still, to this day, when we go back to visit, I feel the same way.

-- We added an extra night light and put one in the hall next to his bedroom door.
-We found that he actually fell asleep faster when he could see the light coming in his room from the hall.
-It also adds the “Yellow Brick Road” affect in the middle of the night.
+- We added an extra night light and put one in the hall next to their bedroom door.
+We found that he fell asleep faster when he saw the light coming into his room from the hall.
+It also adds the “Yellow Brick Road” effect in the middle of the night.
 Just follow the light to a “safer” place… Mommy and Daddy’s room.

-- We replaced one of his night lights with a color changing and dimming light bulb, like the ilumi bulb.
-The calming red tones help sooth and relax at night and it turns to a great play toy in the day.
+- We replaced one of his night lights with a color-changing and dimming light bulb, like the ilumi bulb.
+The calming red tones help soothe and relax at night and it turns into a great play toy in the day.
 Our kids love to have dance parties.
-Since this light changes to like a bazillion colors, he is able to host the dance parties in his room.
+Since this light changes to a bazillion colors, he is able to host the dance parties in his room.
 With this light, we can control the color with our phones.
 (Did you know that blue stimulates alertness?)
-So its a win-win for everyone.
+So it’s a win-win for everyone.

 - Let them pick out a “special” flash light and keep it near their bed.
-I will say at first you will burn through some batteries because they will love playing with it, but this will only last a week or so.
-The flash light will be their “light saber” if they get scared and can shine it to kill the Boogie Man.
+I will say at first, you will burn through some batteries because they will love playing with it, but this will only last a week or so.
+It makes them feel safe.

 - Pray for them.
 As soon as you tuck them in, pray for them (before you do the rest).
 Talk about how God will keep them safe and ask him to send his guardian angels to watch over our family and house.
-Becky tells Ethan that his praying is like putting an invisible bubble around him to keep him safe.
+Becky tells the kids that their prayers put an invisible bubble around them to keep him safe.

 - Add a little bit of white noise to the mix.
-All of our kids have small fan, or a noise machine in their room.
+All of our kids have small fan or a noise machine in their room.
 The background noise will help relax them and help keep them asleep for longer periods.
-It also will help hide the unexpected noises of car alarms, sirens, thunder, fire works, etc. I still like to sleep with a fan next to the bed (Becky says that I use it to quite the sound of the kids if they wake up in the middle of the night, calling for us.
+It also will help hide the unexpected noises of car alarms, sirens, thunder, fireworks, etc. I still like to sleep with a fan next to the bed (Becky says that I use it to quiet the sound of the kids if they wake up in the middle of the night, calling for us.
 She still hears them.
 Another win-win for the Dads. …just kidding)

 - Spend a little more time at night lying with them and talking to them before they go to sleep.
-It will help reduce the stress and pressure they feel of going to bed.
-Becky and I have found that if we just spend a few extra minutes with the kids, they actually fall asleep faster.
-Also you will find it is the time that they will “open up” to you more!
+It will help reduce the stress and pressure they feel to fall asleep.
+Becky and I have found that if we spend a few extra minutes with the kids, they actually fall asleep faster.
+Also, you will find it is time they will “open up” to you more!